KevinAdams05/LibreDocToPdf/README.md

 <img width="519" height="452" alt="vala screenshot" src="https://github.com/user-attachments/assets/582a5a32-0a12-4b3f-9055-a8020ce5bcb4" />

-**Haiku Version**

-A Haiku version based on BeAPI are coming soon.
-Some code is there but is not done yet.

 **Notes**

 This is meant to be a quick and simple app, there may be bugs.
 Feel free to log an issue or submit a PR.